XplnHUB/CMX/docs/security.md

 ### 1. Input Validation

 Always validate user input.
-While CMX parses data, it does not validate the schema or content.
+While Newgate parses data, it does not validate the schema or content.

 **Recommendation**: Use a validation library like `zod` or `joi`.